Crooked surfaces and anti-de Sitter geometry: Anti-de Sitter geometry

 \subsection{Geodesics and totally geodesic surfaces}

 Geodesics in $\AdS^3$ are left-cosets of one-parameter subgroups in $\PSLtR$.
 Since

-geodesics correspond to right-cosets as well. $\AdS^3$ is {\em geodesically complete:\/} since $\exp(t\xi)$ is defined for all $t\in\R$, every geodesic extends indefinitely in its affine parametrization.
+geodesics correspond to right-cosets of one-parameter subgroups as well. $\AdS^3$ is {\em geodesically complete:\/} since $\exp(t\xi)$ is defined for all $t\in\R$, every geodesic extends indefinitely in its affine parametrization.
 Furthermore any two points in $\AdS^3$ are connected by a geodesic.